 You might also like this: Black Spot Fungus on Roses | How to Detect and Cure?

 How to Get Rid Of Pythium Blight

-Pythium Blight loves mostly to live and grow in the high-humid environment.
-So, If you are a gardener of the north, it’s essential not to leave your plants wet in the night, as this dreadful fungus might have a party on your lovely plants, which you will never want.
+Pythium Blight loves mostly to live and grow in a high humid environment.
+So, If you are a gardener of the north, it’s essential not to leave your plants wet at night, as this dreadful fungus might have a party on your lovely plants, which you will never want.

 If you can see white cotton on top of your lawns during the early morning, congratulations, you identified this fungus.
 Preventing this fungus is as simple as watering your garden as early as possible in the morning and letting the plants dry in the evening and nighttime.

 Do you have Apple trees or any one of the Pyracantha, cotoneasters, or crabapple trees in your garden?
 Yes, you predicted right.
 This fungus loves to attack and grow on those plants, especially during the summertime.
 Unfortunately, identifying this pest, or better to say, noticing you have this in your garden only possible when you see the branches of those trees turn red and die.

 At this point, timing is crucial in intervening in this fungus when noticed for possible curing.
 When you notice your trees are affected by this pest, prune the affected branch by cutting from the main body and burning without spreading the leaves if possible.

 How to Get Rid Of Artillery Fungus a.k.a.
 Shotgun Fungus a.k.a.
 Sphaerobulus stellatus